George Swinnock (Puritan) and Meditation

 Is my love for the local church growing?

-These are all things I feel/have felt at times as I meditate.
+These are all things I feel or have felt at times as I seek to faithfully meditate.
 I do not feel these things all the time, but the Lord has used the spiritual discipline of meditation to deeply encourage my weary, wandering, soul.
 I need my affections warmed every day.
 So do you.

 Resolution Heightened and Strengthened Against What is Evil

-Your meditations should grow legs and feet.
+Your meditations should grow hands and feet.
 In other words, they should move you to action.
-Now that your affection is warmed for the glories of God and the gospel you hatred for sin is increased.
-It is increased to the point that you desire to make resolutions against sin (my next article will be on resolutions against sin).
+Now that your affections are warmed for the glories of God and the gospel, your hatred for sin is increased.
+It is increased to the point that you desire to make resolutions against sin.
 This should be strategic warfare against remaining indwelling sin in your life.
 You cannot repent from sin passively.
-In the context of community, your local church, come up with a strategic plan to overcome sin and temptation.
+In the context of community— your local church, come up with a strategic plan to overcome sin and temptation.

 Resolution Heightened and Strengthened For That Which Is Good